 5. Dachshund Haus and Corgi Rescue

 There is a fee to adopt from the Dachshund Haus and Corgi Rescue, but as a non-profit organization, all the feeds will be used to provide veterinary and medical care.
-They will ask for details about the people living in the house, current or previous pets, the accommodation for humans and dogs, and personal and veterinary references.
+Your donation may also be tax-deductible.
+The shelter will ask for details about the people living in the house, current or previous pets, the accommodation for humans and dogs, and personal and veterinary references.

 Dachshund Haus and Corgi Rescue Details